 9. Road Trips with iPhones/iPods are on a completely different level.

 Not only can you download city maps and walks for each city, but the actual time spent in the car is so much more controlled.
 We can listen to whatever we want – music, podcasts, audiobooks, rather than flip between the two or three local stations which, for whatever reason, tend to only play country music – from as far north as Quebec, all the way down to Charleston.

 10. The quality of these common roadside hotel chains varies drastically – even within the same brand.

 We have been lucky to spend many nights in beautiful big hotels and charming gems, but have also booked in to some of the more common roadside chains.
 In Washington, DC, the room we booked at the Days Inn was spacious, clean and on par with some 3 star hotels so we went ahead and booked in to one on our last minute trip to Asheville, NC.
 For nearly the same price, the room was shabby, and the complimentary breakfast was so disappointing it was not an option.
-Unlike with 3 star chains and above, with these Super 8, Motel 6, Days Inn, Red Roof Inn brands results may vary – big time!
+One of the most interesting American road trip observations is that unlike with 3 star chains and above, with these Super 8, Motel 6, Days Inn, Red Roof Inn brands results may vary – big time!